dwmkerr/puzlog/README.md

 Press the 'Puzlog' button in the toolbar, you will now have the option to record timings, track progress and so on.

 ![Screenshot of TODO](./docs/demo-show-diagram.png)

+## User Accounts

+Initially when you start Puzlog you will be logged in with a "Guest Account".
+This anonymous account allows you to save progress on puzzles and persist data.
+However, Guest Accounts will not persist if you uninstall and reinstall the extension.

+To avoid data loss, you should use the "Link Google Account" option to link your Google account.
+When you are using a Google account your puzzles will be persisted even if you restart the extension.

 ## Developer Guide